trollix/home-assistant-sun-card/README.md

 ## Requirements

-- This card uses [Sun integration](https://www.home-assistant.io/integrations/sun/) so it needs to be enabled
+- This card uses [Sun integration](https://www.home-assistant.io/integrations/sun/) so it needs to be enabled.

 ## Install